Tascate/ECS-171-Final-Project/README.md

 Yuhan Pu: Did all the data preprocessing and built the model and did most of the code.

-Govind Alagappan: Did the all of the write up for the final submission.
+Govind Alagappan: Did all of the write up for the final submission.